 You’re a part-time goalkeeper for Bengaluru, and nobody is here to see you.
 Paul Scholes is on your team and he keeps telling you to be like a starfish.
 It’s hot, confusing, what is this fucking starfish?
 The ball breaks to the striker who has his back to goal.
 This is your moment.
 This is your time.
-They will write songs about this.
+This they will write songs about.
 You steam out of goal, to the halfway line, ready to clatter the man in the red headband who is pissing sweat and has barely moved.
 He definitely hasn’t seen you.
 Oh.
 Oh dear.
 Oh dearie, dearie, me.
 He’s done something with his feet and the ball has gone through your legs and he’s scored and nobody is singing your song.
 Paul Scholes winces.
 Paul Scholes sucks air through his teeth and looks at the floor.
 Paul Scholes mouths ‘starfish’.

 Barcelona v Osasuna (2005)

 There are two constants of Sky Sports La Liga coverage.
 One is that a former Spanish player who turned out for a middling Premier League team without much success will be sat in a studio, looking uncomfortable, as half a glass of cheap Rioja and some crap jamón oxidise in front of him.
 The other is that Osasuna will get their pants pulled down by Barca.
 On this occasion, the ball gets chipped into Ronnie who, rather than turn to face goal, just flexes his shoulders and splits the defence with a slide rule pass off his back that leaves Ludovic Giuly with a simple tap-in.
 Nurse, the screens please.
 There’s been an atrocity.